vadym-sum/school/readme.md

 I would like to see how work branches on github
-I would like to see why branches on git did not work New I will see wheather work git on my local enviroment
+I would like to see why branches on git did not work New I will see wheather work git on my local enviroment New I will see wheather work git on my remote enviroment